Couples Counseling Therapy

 Emotional Blackmail: Cause for Couples Counseling

 When does it become emotional blackmail?
 It’s not entirely uncommon to acquiesce to your partner’s requests.
 After all, you can compromise as well as the next person.
 But when does healthy compromise turn into something else—something more sinister and harmful?
-If you often find yourself giving into demands of your partner and feel fear if you don’t give in, you might be in a relationship in which your partner goes overboard using emotional blackmail to control you.
-Here are 6 additional warning signs of emotional blackmail:
+If you often find yourself giving into demands of your partner and feel afraid if you don’t give in, you might be in a relationship in which your partner goes overboard using emotional blackmail to control you.
+Here are additional warning signs of emotional blackmail:

 - Your partner manipulates your decisions and choices by reacting negatively to your initial decisions and choices.